The Fixx: MCA and RCA years (1982–1991)

 Curnin and West-Oram played on "I Might Have Been Queen" and "Better Be Good To Me" by Tina Turner on her 1984 album Private Dancer.

 The 1984 album Phantoms contained the hits "Are We Ourselves?" (#29 Can.), the first video in which a mobile phone ever appeared (a modified Motorola KR999), and "Sunshine In The Shade."
-Another single, "Deeper And Deeper," was initially released as the B-side of "Are We Ourselves?" (and also appeared in an edited version on the soundtrack for the film Streets of Fire).
+Another single, "Deeper And Deeper," was initially released as the B-side of "Are We Ourselves?" (and also appeared in an edited version on the soundtrack for the film Streets of Fire) as well as on the extended 12" version of "Less Cities, More Moving People" in the UK.
 This track received substantial airplay on U.S. and Canadian modern rock radio stations.

 In 1985 the Fixx recorded the song "A Letter to Both Sides" for the soundtrack of the film Fletch.
 In 1986, they released their fourth album, Walkabout, featuring "Secret Separation" (No. 1 on Billboard Magazine's "Album Rock" chart, No. 49 in Canada) and "Built for the Future."
 The 1987 album React, was a compilation of both live and new studio material, after which the band would depart MCA Records.

 In 1989, the Fixx released their first album in nearly three years and only release on RCA Records, Calm Animals, which contained another hit "Driven Out" (another No. 1 on Billboard's "Album Rock" chart).

-The band returned to MCA for their next album, 1991's Ink.
+The band signed to Impact (Distributed by MCA) for their next album, 1991's Ink.
 The album featured "How Much Is Enough?"
 (No. 27 Canada, No. 35 US).